 Traditionally, granite is the material used for cobbles or cobblestones.
 These durable hard rocks are attractive and available in a wide array of natural colors, making it simple to find a match if there’s a need to replace one.
 Also, STONEarch granite cobblestones can easily withstand the weight of multiple cars and automobiles, which is a very important criteria when considering the material to use on your driveway.

-Another option is reclaimed granite cobblestones which are often narrower and longer compared to the ones made today.
-They are also available in various beautiful natural colors.
-On the other hand, new granite cobblestones usually come in shades of brown or gray.
+Another option you have is reclaimed granite cobblestones.
+These are often narrower and longer in comparison to the ones made today.
+They are also available in many beautiful natural colors.
+Meanwhile, new granite cobblestones often come in shades of brown or gray.

 Cobblestone or Belgian pavers are costly, but they will outlast almost all other paving options out there.